JoRobert137/FOLLOW_ALONG_ECOMMERCE/README.md

 1. Created a cart Schema.
 2. Updated cart route to visit cart page.
 3. Created cart controller to control any updation in cart.

+## Milestone 18 - Created Cart UI
+1. Created a Cart UI in the frontend.
+2. Added and fetched cart details of a specific user after they log in.